 Private individuals, called relators, in Qui Tam actions bring cases on behalf of the government.
 That way, we all ensure that taxpayer dollars and our government’s resources are spared.
 Our attorneys’ unique experience and knowledge ensure that such whistleblowers are well represented.
 This has been proven by our experience and expertise in the area of both Qui Tam lawsuits and employment law.
 Our specialized attorneys will confidentially discuss your potential case and guide you in how to bring the highly complex Qui Tam matter to ensure its greatest degree of success.
-Phoenix whistleblowers may contact our firm to discuss their potential False Claims Act (“FCA”) case.
+Phoenix whistleblowers may contact our practice to discuss their potential False Claims Act (“FCA”) case.

 It is critical the whistleblowers are represented by competent counsel.
 This is due to the many obstacles and defenses that the company attorney may bring to quash and dismiss a case.
 One of these defenses is the Public Disclosure Bar.
 Here, a qui tam action will be dismissed if substantially the same allegations or transactions in the complaint were publicly disclosed in any of the following: